jaysen/elevator-sim/README.md

 ### Simulation Log:
 The simulation log displays the following information:

-When a passenger or passengers are added to the simulation When an elevator is dispatched to that floor
+- When a passenger or passengers are added to the simulation.
+- When an elevator is dispatched to that floor
-When an elevator stops at a floor
+- When an elevator stops at a floor
-When passengers are loaded onto an elevator
+- When passengers are loaded onto an elevator
-When passengers are unloaded onto a floor
+- When passengers are unloaded onto a floor
-When the elevator is full and another elevator needs to be dispatched
+- When the elevator is full and another elevator needs to be dispatched

 Example log: